 Extras: Accommodation provided; Italian hospitality.

-MAKE AN ENQUIRY HERE on availabilty
+MAKE AN ENQUIRY HERE to register your interest

 VBB is also accepting applications from volunteers for other VetMatch locations in THAILAND (islands) and the PACIFIC ISLANDS - please APPLY HERE and we will help fulfill your preferences for volunteering on some exciting projects.

-The cost of applying is via VBB VetMatch Volunteer Membership which is AUD$140 per year, during which you can apply as many times as you wish.
+The cost of applying and processing is via VBB VetMatch Volunteer Membership which is AUD$140 per year, during which you can apply as many times as you wish.
 You will be redirected to the membership page after submitting your VetMatch application.
 The form also has our terms and conditions included.

 STILL NOT SURE?